OBOFoundry/purl.obolibrary.org/provision/production/PRODUCTION_PROVISION_README.md

 # Initialize using s3 backend
 terraform -chdir=aws init                      # This is critical.
-The s3 backend must be configured correctly terraform -chdir=aws workspace show            # This should list the existing workspaces.
+The s3 backend must be configured correctly terraform -chdir=aws workspace list            # This should list the existing workspaces.

 # Create a workspace.
 Note how we append the date to the workspace name
-terraform -chdir=aws workspace select production-mm-dd-yy
+terraform -chdir=aws workspace new production-mm-dd-yy terraform -chdir=aws workspace list            # confirm the new workspace is listed and is highlighted terraform -chdir=aws workspace show            # confirm this is the new workspace terraform -chdir=aws show                      # should show nothing since nothing has been deployed in this new workspace

 # Provision
 chmod +x production/provision.sh